 - Bald patches that have red pustules that almost resemble bad acne

-- A yellow crust on bald skin particularly at the edges of the ears
+- A yellow crust on bald skin, particularly at the edges of the ears

-The more the immune system is worked the weaker the dog can become.
-Add to the mite invasion, the possibility of a bacterial infection from the scratching and biting, and the dog's defenses will really be put to the test.
+The more the immune system is worked, the weaker the dog can become.
+Add to the mite invasion the possibility of a bacterial infection from the scratching and biting, and the dog's defenses will really be put to the test.
 If the condition warrants it, your vet can prescribe antibiotics to help with symptoms of infection.

-Home Remedies for Mange
+Are There Home Remedies for Mange?

 Improve Your Dog's Immune System